joaodelgado/fuck-rust/README.md

 # fuck-rust
-Brainfuck compiler in Rust
+Brainfuck interpreter in Rust

 # How to run

-The compiler accepts either a complete program
+The interpreter accepts either a complete program

     cargo run ">++++[-<+>]"